Steve Cangialosi: Broadcasting career

 Cangialosi began his broadcasting career at Sports Phone, a dial-in sports score service, while he was still attending college in 1984.
 After he spent a year as the sports editor at WNEW-FM, he worked in a similar capacity from 1987 to 1992 at WINS, where he was the station's youngest on-air reporter.
 He joined NY1 in August 1992 as one of the channel's original on-air personalities.
 He was the host of New York Sports on 1 during his eight years at NY1 until 2000.
 He concurrently was a talk-show host and sportscaster at ESPN Radio from 1997 to 2000.
 He also called soccer matches for Bein Sport.
 Cangialosi broadcasts hockey and soccer for ONE World Sports.
 Since 2016, he sporadically worked for ESPN on MLS and Serie A matches.

 On May 17, 2022, Cangialosi announced that he would step down as the play-by-play announcer of the New Jersey Devils on the MSG Network.
 He continued doing play-by-play for the New York Red Bulls though the 2022 season.
 He was later succeeded by Bill Spaulding where he will do play-by-play commentary starting in the 2022-23 season.

 Personal

 A Queens native, Cangialosi was raised in South Ozone Park.
 He is the second of Victor and Rose Cangialosi's three sons.
 His father was a photographic technician at Authentic Color in New York City.
 After graduating from John Adams High School, Cangialosi earned a Bachelor of Arts in Journalism from New York University in 1985.
-He was married to Mallory Prestlien and the son-in-law of Robert Ivers.
+He is the son-in-law of Robert Ivers.